Peter554/auma_demo/README.md

 The demo shows the combination of audio with time-synced illustrations and simple interactions.

-Check it out: https://audiopedia.github.io/auma_demo/ (best viewed on a mobile phone)
+Check it out live: https://audiopedia.github.io/auma_demo/ (best viewed on a mobile phone)

 Augmented Audio is an effort to develop Audiopedia into an e-Learning framework for low-resource settings, specifically for marginalized, often illiterate populations in the Global South.
 However, there are many more use cases for the Augmented Audio framework.